Tomius/LoD/README.md

 Simple attempt of drawing big terrains in OpenGL with the geomipmapping level of detail algorithm.
 The project also heavily involves character animation with GPU skinning.
 It uses my c++ OpenGL wrapper: oglwrap.

+**This is just an educational project.** I don't own the rights for every media in the application.

 Here's a picture of the program's current capability:
 ![screenshot](screenshot.png)